yhagio/tutorialedge.net/content/post/typescript/angular/angular-websockets-tutorial.md

 If you found this tutorial useful or wish to know more then please feel free to let me know in the comments section below.

-<div class="github-link">All source code for this tutorial can be found in this github repo: <a href="https://github.com/elliotforbes/angular-websockets">elliotforbes/angular-websockets</a></div>
+> All source code for this tutorial can be found in this github repo: [elliotforbes/angular-websockets](https://github.com/elliotforbes/angular-websockets)